How Much Does Detox Cost?

 We are here to help you find detox programs that will suit your financial situation and allow you to safely recover from substance abuse and dependence.

-Just call now to start your journey of recovery.
+Call now to start your journey of recovery!

 Why Do I Need Detox Treatment?

 Many people wonder why detox is a necessity when they will still have to attend rehab afterward.
 According to the National Institute on Drug Abuse and Addiction, detox helps the patient go through withdrawal safely and under medical supervision, which allows them to avoid many of the intense symptoms often experienced during this process.
 Still, it is true that detox itself is not a treatment for addiction and must be followed-up with rehab in order for a patient to build a strong recovery.

 Detox treatment is necessary because it does help the patient go through the difficult battle of withdrawal under the supervision of medical professionals.
 This can be the most vulnerable time for many addicts, and proper detox care helps ensure that they do not relapse before they have a chance to create a foundation for their recoveries.
 According to the Society for the Study of Addiction, people who do not seek treatment are much more likely to relapse.
 As such, detox is important to the process, and paying for this program is usually a good way to ensure a safe recovery.

 The Cost of Detox Treatment

 The NIDA states that, when the government pays for drug addiction treatment, it is actually more cost effective than the alternatives to this option, such as incurring the costs of continued drug abuse or incarcerating addicts.
 But what about those who actually have to pay for detox out of pocket?
 How much does it cost and is it actually a better choice?

 This depends heavily on the type of program you choose to attend and whether or not you qualify for payment assistance.
 This is an extreme swing so take comfort in the fact that there are many different options with a wide variety of costs for different individuals.
 Also, people who choose treatment are actually more financially sound in most cases.